 Every year, around 2000 people participate in this ceremony.
 They lament, flagellate and mourn for the Imamzadeh first.
 Then, they carry one of the carpets of the shrine of Imamzadeh Ali, son of Imam Mohammad Baqer, to a spring 150 meters away from the shrine to wash.
 This carpet is a symbol of the carpet in which the dead body of the Imamzadeh had been wrapped in.
 Here the mourners practice such tradition as a sign of washing the Imamzadeh’s blood off the carpet.

 Another group symbolically fights against the murderers of the Imamzadeh by hurling wooden clubs up in the air.
 They follow the first group of carpet washers.
 Before the first group enters the shrine and tries to return the carpet to the place it belongs, they’ll meet with the second group.

 The mace and club-carrying group runs toward the shrine and yells in order to continue the struggle against the persecutors of the Imamzadeh.
 This is all symbolic and no clash happens among the group members.
 It’s part of the mourning ceremonies during the Qalishuyan Rituals.

 “Qalyshuyan” in Connection with “Mehregan”

 As this ritual takes around one week at the time of “Mehregan” ceremonies, many believe there’s a relationship between the two traditions.
 Mehregan is a remaining ritual from local performing plays which includes “Siavash” story.
-It looks like Qalyshuyan has kept the core content of Siavash story and changed the appearance after Islam.
+It looks like Qalyshuyan has kept the core content of the Siavash story and changed its appearance after Islam.

 According to the ancient Iranian calendar, each day of any month had a particular name.
 During the “Mehr” month of this calendar, the 16th day was called “Mehr” too.
 Therefore, there must certainly be a connection between the time of “Mehregan” festival and Qalishuyan rituals.

 On the other hand, others believe that this is an intangible cultural heritage with its roots in the “praising and worshiping ritual of Tishtar” and “Water Requesting Ritual”.
 If this is true, the building of the Imamzadeh Shrine could be originally one of the Tishtar Temples.
 Some also believe the building dates back to the 7th century.